Raffi-Chen/Raffi-Chen/README.md

 - 👋 Hi, I’m @Raffi-Chen
 - 👀 I’m interested in Civil Engineering and Environmental Science.
-- 🌱 I’m currently learning Engineering III
+- 🌱 I’m currently learning Engineering IV
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... not really much Engineering-related at the moment
 - 📫 How to reach me: rchen41@charlottesvilleschools.org or raffichen12@gmail.com

 <!---